hjwp/www.obeythetestinggoat.com/content/testing-docker-with-pytest.md

 Title: Test-Driving a docker-based Postgres service using py.test
 Date: 2014-07-20 10:39
-Tags: Docker, py.test, integration tests
+Tags: Docker, py.test, integrated tests, integration tests
 Status: draft
 Author: Harry
 Summary: <p>We've been experimenting with Docker and py.test with integrated tests.
 Is there any sense of writing unit tests here?</p>